 As for my top pick of all the ITSM software out there in the market, I chose SolarWinds® Service Desk, thanks to its combination of user-friendliness, intuitive features, and premium functionality.
 Read more in-depth ITSM tools feature reviews>>

 What Is IT Service Management?

-In order to really “get” the ITSM system, you must understand that IT teams today aren’t always in the loop with every part of a business.
+In order to “get” the ITSM system, you must understand IT teams aren’t always in the loop with every part of a business.
 A marketing team has different needs than a customer support team; an employee who travels needs a different computer than someone who works at a desk.
 In order to improve the relationship between what an employee (or customer) needs and what an IT team can offer, businesses need ITSM software.
 Without it, IT teams will struggle to deliver fit-for-purpose support.

 Types of ITSM Software

-These tools come in different shapes and sizes.
-For this blog, I want to outline three tools IT teams can use to instantly improve their IT service management: service desks, help desks, and server and application monitors.
+ITSM tools are wide-ranging, both in what they can do and in the quality of their abilities.
+For our purposes, I want to outline three tools IT teams can use to instantly improve their ITSM: service desks, help desks, and server and application monitors.

-Help desks fall into a similar category.
+- Help desks fall into a similar category.
 They’re designed to help companies resolve customer issues by automating complaint resolution practices.
 This software generally works around a business’s ticket management processes.
-A good help desk tool can greatly improve the rate at which incidents are resolved, both for customers and employees.
+A good help desk tool can greatly improve the rate at which incidents are resolved, both for customers and for employees.

 Top ITSM Tools